myildirim48/MarvelApp-Mvvm-Programmatic/README.md

 ## Marvel App
 This my tutorial app to show what i learned about ios development.
-I used Diffable datasource in this project.
+I used 'Diffable Data Source', 'Compositional Layouts','Core Data' in this project.
 There is no 3rd party application in app.

 ### Description
 - With this application;